backand/docs/docs/apidocs/nosql_query_language.md

 }
 ```

-A more complicated query is to retrieve all employees whose department is located in New York such that the employee is located in Boston.
-We use an AND expression on the two conditions:
+If we wanted to look at a more complex query, we could modify this a bit.
+Let's say we wanted to retrieve all employees whose department is located in New York, but the employee is located in Boston.
+To accomplish this, we use an AND expression to combine the two conditions:

 ```JSON
 {